Offerte aanvragen

 Adjusting mouse sensitivity

 Using the key combination M_Fn + 1 to M_Fn + 9, you can adjust the sensitivity of the pointing stick incrementally.
-Your cursor will move either slower (1) or faster (9).
+Your cursor will then move either slower (1) or faster (9).

 We advise you to try out different sensitivities to find what works best for you.
 The keyboard comes with various rubber caps that you can attach to the pointing stick.
 The M_Fn key is the middle key below the spacebar.